Interfacial Cavitation with Surface Tension: New Insights into Failure of Particle Reinforced Polymers: Conclusion

-In this work, we challenge the conventional understanding and offer an alternative explanation to the experimentally observed phenomena.
-Our analysis examines the possibility that the nucleation event, even if eventually seen in the bulk, emerges from defects at the interface, thus explaining the vicinity of the observed cavitation events to the bead.
-To this end, we forfeit the analytical convenience of spherically symmetric cavitation fields.
+In this work, we challenge the conventional understanding and offer an alternative explanation to the experimentally observed phenomena. {Our analysis examines the possibility that the nucleation event, even if eventually seen in the bulk, emerges from sub-optical defects at the interface. } To study interfacial cavitation in these systems, our analysis forfeits the analytical convenience of spherically symmetric cavitation fields.
 Through the development of a numerically validated semi-analytical model, we find that for levels of surface tension and defect sizes relevant to the considered material systems, interfacial defects are prone to cavitate at a lower pressure compared to those in the bulk.
-Furthermore, a phase diagram clearly distinguishes two regimes of failure and, without any further assumptions, our analysis offers an explanation to the unresolved questions of \cite{gent1984failure} -- capturing both the length-scale effect and the delamination response.
-Overall, the results of this work reinforce the notion that interfacial properties govern the failure process and thus challenge the traditional explanation of bulk cavitation as a primary mechanism of failure in these systems.
-This subtle distinction has significant implications for interpreting the mechanisms underlying material failure -- shifting the focus from bulk to interfacial properties in optimizing material performance.
-Finally, as stated by \cite{gent1990cavitation}, \textit{``the fact that a theory appears to work does not mean that it is true”}.
+Furthermore, a phase diagram clearly distinguishes two regimes of failure and, without any further assumptions, our analysis offers an explanation to the unresolved questions of \cite{gent1984failure}, capturing both the length-scale effect and the delamination response.
+Overall, the results of this work reinforce the notion that interfacial properties govern the failure process and thus challenge the traditional explanation of bulk cavitation as a primary mechanism of failure in these systems. {Importantly, our results are not in contradiction with the observation of micron-scale nucleation events in the bulk.
+A possible explanation is that following the nucleation from sub-micron defects at the interface, subsequent growth of the nucleated cavities becomes energetically prohibitive in the vicinity of the constraining substrate.
+Cavities may thus break away from the substrate and continue to grow into the bulk, where they first become optically visible.
+This mechanism may also help to explain the consistent vicinity of experimentally observed cavitation events to the bead interface.
+Though subtle, this distinction between nucleation in the bulk or at an interface has significant implications for interpreting the mechanisms underlying material failure in a wide range of reinforced composites, and serves to shift the focus from bulk to interfacial properties in optimizing material performance. } Finally, as stated by \cite{gent1990cavitation}, \textit{``the fact that a theory appears to work does not mean that it is true”}.
 In this spirit, future work is needed to be able to further elucidate the sub-micron phenomena that are currently below the optical limit, and to resolve the potential involvement of fracture in the bulk as an additional failure mechanism.